MainulDip/iOS-study/Concurrency-Async-Threading.md

 ### MainActor and Global Actors:
 Global Actors are `named` actor that is accessible globally.
 If you define your own global actor, you can access that particular actor by that name globally throughout your app.

-`MainActor` is a special kind of (named) global actor already available, will run on the `Main Thread`.
+`MainActor` is a special kind of (named) global actor already available, will run on the `Main Thread`.......

 * Note: Only the `@MainActor` is guaranteed to be run on the main thread.
 For all other actors, its the non-main thread.